-ANSWER: A) Per Executive Order No. 2020-120, Returning overnight camps to operation," Governor Whitmer has allowed overnight camps to resume operations as of June 15, 2020, subject to guidance by the Department of Licensing and Regulatory Affairs.
+ANSWER: A) UPDATED ANSWER: Note that as cold weather is now present, more people will spend more time indoors and created a greatly increased risk of transmitting and/or acquiring COVID-19.
+Per MDHHS Emergency Epidemic Order, Gatherings and Face Mask Order and Requirements for Residential Care Facilities Updated guidance should be closely followed, subject to guidance by the Department of Licensing and Regulatory Affairs.
 Please also see the LARA document; "Guidelines for Camp Operations During COVID-19."
 B) No, enhanced compensation has only been approved through June 2020.